tribalfs/GalaxyMaxHzPub/README.md

 [^2]: [Downloads](https://github.com/tribalfs/GalaxyMaxHzPub/releases)

 [^3]: Extra steps required for some devices.
 After selecting Adaptive or High mode while on power saving mode, do any of the following methods:

-       - Video call method: Do a dummy (fake) video call to any number using the [native video call app](https://user-images.githubusercontent.com/65062033/216779623-7e7d78f1-e6cc-421a-8ab3-02f1d2712dec.png) (not google duo; availability depends on SIM/mobile plan support);
+       - Fake video call method: Do a quick video call to any (fake) number using the [native video call app](https://user-images.githubusercontent.com/65062033/216779623-7e7d78f1-e6cc-421a-8ab3-02f1d2712dec.png) (not google meet; availability depends on SIM/mobile plan support);

-       - Game booster method (now inside Gaming Hub): First, open Game Booster settings and ensure "Save power during touch protection" is turned on AND "Shortcut bar" is also turned on OR "Floating shortcut" is set to Touch Protection.
+       - Game booster method (now inside Gaming Hub):
+        1. Open Game Booster settings and ensure "Save power during touch protection" is turned on AND "Shortcut bar" is also turned on OR "Floating shortcut" is set to Touch Protection.
-       Here are the steps:
-        1. Select Adaptive Mode while on power saving mode
         2. Open any game (preferably from game launcher)
         3. Press the [touch protection button](https://forum.xda-developers.com/attachments/1676681590219-png.5839707/)(lock icon) in the floating shortcut bar and wait for the screen to dim ("Drag lock icon to unlock" text will fade)
-        4. Touch the screen and unlock;
+        4. Touch the screen again and unlock;

        - SmartView Method: Connect and disconnect to a wifi display receiver (e.g. smart tv, chromecast, windows laptops) using the SmartView function; OR